urre/wordpress-nginx-docker-compose/README.md

 docker-compose up -d
 ```

-docker-compose will start all the services for you:
+Docker Compose will start all the services for you:

 ```shell